Special Weather Statement issued for Marquette by NWS - News Break

 Special Weather Statement issued for Marquette by NWS

-Effective: 2021-07-31 20:26:00 EDT Expires: 2021-07-31 21:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Marquette SPECIAL WEATHER STATEMENT At 826 PM EDT, Doppler radar was tracking a strong thunderstorm near Negaunee, or 7 miles east of Ishpeming, moving south at 35 mph.
-Pea size hail and winds in excess of 30 mph will be possible with this storm.
-Locations impacted include Marquette, Ishpeming, Presque Isle, Negaunee, K. I. Sawyer Airport, K I Sawyer, Trowbridge Park, Harvey, Gwinn, Sands, Beaver Grove, The 553 and 480 Crossroads, Sugarloaf Mountain, Palmer and National Mine.alerts.weather.gov
+Effective: 2021-07-31 19:48:00 EDT Expires: 2021-07-31 20:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Marquette SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL MARQUETTE COUNTY UNTIL 815 PM EDT At 747 PM EDT, the public reported a strong thunderstorm near Big Bay, or 19 miles north of Ishpeming, moving south at 35 mph.
+Half inch hail and wind gusts up to 50 mph will be possible with this storm.
+Locations impacted include Big Bay and Halfway Village.alerts.weather.gov

 Comments / 0